Joe Schmidt (rugby union)

-Josef Schmidt HonFRCSI (born 12 September 1965) is a New Zealand and Irish rugby union coach, who is the attack coach for the New Zealand national team.
+Josef Schmidt HonFRCSI (born 12 September 1965) is a New Zealand rugby union coach, who is the current head coach of the Australian Wallabies.

 Schmidt coached Bay of Plenty, and was an assistant coach with the Blues and Clermont Auvergne.
 He joined Leinster as head coach in 2010, and brought unprecedented success to the province, reaching six finals and winning four trophies in three years.

 He was then head coach of Ireland from 2013 to 2019.
 In six years under his leadership, Ireland won three Six Nations Championships, including a Grand Slam in 2018.
 Ireland were ranked number 1 in the World Rugby Rankings for the first time in their history in 2019, and recorded their first-ever wins over New Zealand.
+After leaving Ireland, he served as the attack coach for the All Blacks from 2022 to 2023.

 Early life and career

-Schmidt was born in Kawakawa, Northland, New Zealand, and brought up in Woodville - population 1470 - near Palmerston North.
+Schmidt was born in Kawakawa, Northland, New Zealand, and brought up in Woodville near Palmerston North.
 He went to Tararua College in Pahiatua.

 After training as a school teacher, Schmidt played rugby in New Zealand, including 29 games in the provincial championship for Manawatu.
-In 1991, during a gap year, Schmidt travelled to Ireland with his wife Kellie to take up an offer by Foras Áiseanna Saothair (FÁS) to coach the underage teams (called the minis) of Mullingar RFC in the Midlands region and he also played amateur rugby in the Irish lower leagues.
+In 1991, during a gap year, Schmidt travelled to Ireland with his wife Kelly to take up an offer by FÁS to coach the underage teams (called the minis) of Mullingar RFC in the Midlands region and he also played amateur rugby in the Irish lower leagues.
 He then returned to New Zealand to take up a teaching position.
-He taught English and/or coached at Palmerston North Boys' High, Napier Boys' High School and Tauranga Boys' College, where he was deputy principal.
+He taught English and/or coached at Palmerston North Boys' High School, Napier Boys' High School and Tauranga Boys' College, where he was deputy principal.